 Short term events like fairs and festivals that plan to sell alcohol must apply for a TABC temporary license.
 These temporary permits are awarded to businesses that already have a current liquor license and want to host an event off premise for religious, charitable and civic organizations.
 This type of license is not necessary for events that do not require payment for alcoholic beverages.

 If you are unfamiliar with the legal requirements for your business, you may not know exactly what type of licenses or permits you will need.
 This is why our Texas license services are necessary.
-Gerald Franklin Agency is a Houston liquor license service that will help you navigate through this seemingly daunting process.
+Gerald Franklin Agency is a Texas liquor license service that will help you navigate through this seemingly daunting process.
 Contact us today, and we will complete and process the correct application forms for your business.